zompi2/UE4EnhancedCodeFlow/README.md

 **(Instanced)**

 Allow to execute the given block of code only given amount of times.
+Can be resetted.

 ``` cpp
 static FECFInstanceId InstanceId = FECFInstanceId::NewId();